- Watch your baby, not the calendar!

 - Links: Starting Solid Foods

 If baby refuses solids, try again later (maybe a week or two), and maybe with a different food.
-Some babies who are prone to food allergies may refuse solids until 8-9 months or even longer.
+Some babies may refuse solids until 8-9 months or even longer.

 Should solids replace breastmilk?